core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Above rules allow the client to interpret the response as links without any further knowledge of the storage conventions of the RD.
 The Resource Directory MAY replace the registration base URIs with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

+If the base URI of a registration contains a link-local address, the RD MUST NOT show its links unless the lookup was made from the same zone, and MUST NOT include zone identifiers in the resolved URIs.

 ## Lookup filtering